Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic

 The basic building block of equation-free analysis is an approximate coarse-level time stepper $\Phi(t;\cdot)$ for short times $t$ (compared to the slow time scale) in the phase space of macroscopic variables (say, $\R^d$).
-This coarse-level time stepper is typically defined with the help of three operations: \emph{lift} $\lift$, \emph{evolve} and \emph{restrict} $\restrict$ (cf. Figure \ref{fig:sketch-eqfree}).
-To compute the map $\Phi(t;x)$ on a given macroscopic state $x\in\R^d$, one has to apply a lifting operator $\lift$ to map $x$ to a microscopic state $u\in\R^D$ (typically, $D\gg d$), then one runs the microscopic simulation for the time $t$, and finally one maps the end state of the microscopic simulation back into $\R^d$ using a restriction operator $\restrict$.
-A proof of any claim that this would be a good approximation of the true dynamics of the macroscopic variable $x$ in a given example will have to invoke the following sequence of arguments.
+This coarse-level time stepper is typically composed of three steps: \emph{lift} (operator $\lift$), \emph{evolve}, and \emph{restrict} (operator $\restrict$), as shown in Figure \ref{fig:sketch-eqfree}.
+To compute the map $\Phi(t;x)$ on a given macroscopic state $x\in\R^d$, one has to apply a lifting operator $\lift$ to map $x$ to a microscopic state $u\in\R^D$ (typically, $D\gg d$); then one runs the microscopic simulation for the time $t$; and finally one maps the end state of the microscopic simulation back into $\R^d$ using a restriction operator $\restrict$.
+A proof of any claim that this would be a good approximation of the true dynamics of the macroscopic variable $x$ for a given example will have to invoke the following sequence of arguments.
 Initially assume that the microscopic system is a slow-fast system with a transversally stable slow manifold, for which the macroscopic quantity $x$ is a coordinate.
 The first question is then: does the approximate coarse-level time stepper $\Phi$ converge to the true dynamics on the slow manifold in the limit $\epsilon\to0$, where $\epsilon$ is the parameter measuring the time scale separation?
-In addition to the case discussed here, equation-free analysis is also applied to high-dimensional, stochastic (or chaotic) systems showing macroscopic behavior because the microscopic degrees of freedom `average out rapidly' \cite{Barkley2006,Spohn1991,SanchezPalencia1983}.
+In addition to the case discussed here, equation-free analysis is also applied to high-dimensional, stochastic (or chaotic) systems showing macroscopic behavior because the dynamics of the microscopic degrees of freedom averages out rapidly \cite{Barkley2006,Spohn1991,SanchezPalencia1983}.
 In these cases another question must be addressed: in which sense is the averaging process approximating a classical slow-fast system?